PMCID: PMC3162267

 We analyzed 18 cases of KA treated with topical imiquimod (previously reported cases and ours).
 Data were statistically analyzed with a Mann-Whitney test using the SPSS version 17.0 statistical package (SPSS, Chicago, IL, USA).
 There were no statistically significant differences between previously reported cases and ours, except in the period of time to gain complete remission (p=0.005).
 The medians of the duration to complete remission were 6 weeks in 14 previously reported cases (range of 4 to 11 weeks), and 10 weeks in our 4 cases (range of 9 to 11 weeks).

-Frequent application of imiquimod at the initial treatment was reported to induce a prompt regression of KA.
+Frequent application of imiquimod at the initial treatment was reported to induce a prompt regression of KA15.
 However, the analysis of previously reported cases showed no statistically significant difference in the duration to remission between cases applied once per day (median: 6.5 weeks; range of 5 to 8 weeks) and less than once per day (median: 6 weeks; range of 4 to 11 weeks; p=0.755).
 Similarly, the duration to complete remission was not related to age, size and the duration of KA.

 The longer duration to complete remission in our cases may be caused by lack of histopathologic confirmation of remission, not by the frequency of application of initiation therapy.
 The duration required for clinical complete remission may be longer than that of histopathological remission, because the inflammation induced by imiquimod can make it difficult for clinicians to judge clinical cure.
-Mature KA undergoes regression in 6 weeks and topical imiquimod can promote the regression of KAs.
+Mature KA undergoes regression in 6 weeks and topical imiquimod can promote the regression of KAs13.
 Furthermore, in previous cases of KA treated with imiquimod (Table 1), the average duration to obvious improvement was 5 weeks, and that to complete remission was 7.4 weeks.
 Therefore, after 5 to 8 week application, the lesions should be considered for biopsy to judge histopathological cure, if serial biopsies are not acceptable cosmetically.

 In conclusion, topical imiquimod can be an effective option for the non-operative management of KA.
 For shortening the duration of the treatment, the histopathological confirmation of complete remission should be suggested.
 Further study is needed to investigate effective application frequency and duration of maintenance.